SAP-archive/lumira-extension-da-quandl-connector/README.md

 * Select `Quandl Connector` from the list of connectors in Lumira Desktop
 * Enter the dataset name and these parameters
  + `Quandl Code`: Quandl Code of the dataset.
 Ex: WIKI/AAPL, OPEC/ORB, RATEINF/CPI_USA.
- + `All Data`: All to retrieve complete dataset.
+ + `All Data`: Retrieve the complete dataset.
- + `Selected Date Range`: Retrieve only a subset of data between two dates selected below
+ + `Selected Date Range`: Retrieve a subset of data between two dates selected below.
- + `Start Date`: Start Date of the data going to be imported.
+ + `Start Date`: Start Date of the dataset being imported.
- + `End Date` : End Date of the data going to be imported.
+ + `End Date` : End Date of the dataset being imported.
- + `Sorting Order`: Import data for dates in Ascending or Descending order.
+ + `Sorting Order`: Sort dataset in Ascending or Descending order.
- + `Limit Rows`: Enter a number to limit the number of rows being imported.
+ + `Limit Rows`: Limit the number of rows being imported.
+Ex: 100.
- + `End of period`: Use this option to collapse and retrieve value at the end of every period selected here.
-Set this option to None and use Lumira for aggregated measures like average and sum for these periods.
+ + `End of period`: Use this option to collapse the dataset and retrieve one value at the end of every period selected here.
+Set this option to `None` to import daily data and instead use Lumira for aggregated measures like `Average` and `Sum` for these periods.
- + `Transform`: Add transformations to values.
-Please refer to [Quandl API docs](https://www.quandl.com/docs/api?csv#data) for more details.
+ + `Transform`: Add transformations to values across all columns being imported.
+Please refer to the data section in [Quandl API docs](https://www.quandl.com/docs/api?csv#data) for more details.
- + `API Key` : Enter your Quandl API Key.
+ + `API Key` : Enter your Quandl API Key to access premium dataset subscriptions.
+Also required to bypass rate-limits if they kick in and calls fail for free datasets.
 Please register for an account at [Quandl.com](https://www.quandl.com/users/sign_up) and get your key [here](https://www.quandl.com/account/api).
 * Select `Create` to import data into a new document
 * Use the `Data > Edit Data source` option to change parameters in an existing Lumira document.